mahbhlddnhakkh/yuv-manipulations-1/README.md

 - Compression, decompression and converting time in ms

 ### TODOs:
 - Bug: broken colors for q > 75 in DCT and DCTChroma.
-I think I've found the cause: integer overflow when saving matrix after DCT transformation: attempt to put 10 bit number into 8 bit number.
+I think I've found the cause: integer overflow when saving matrix after DCT transformation: attempt to put 11 bit signed number into 8 bit signed number.
 I'll try to fix this later.
 - Dump/restore YUV
 - Change (most) asserts to C++ exceptions
 - Generate compression algorithms and YUV formats with macros